-In 2015, when I was interviewing Dr. Packman about ramifications of hyperventilation, he explained that over-breathing creates mineral deficiency.
-Hyperventilation, he said, decreases the level of CO2 in blood causing the pH to go up and become more alkaline.
+In 2015, when I was interviewing Dr. Packman about the ramifications of hyperventilation, he explained that over-breathing creates mineral deficiency.
+Hyperventilation, he said, decreases the level of CO2 in the blood causing the pH to go up and become more alkaline.
 To counteract this problem, kidneys start excreting more bicarbonate (a combination of CO2 and water).
-To do so, the kidneys have to lose molecules of magnesium, phosphorus, calcium, potassium and sodium.
+To do so, the kidneys have to lose molecules of magnesium, phosphorus, calcium, potassium, and sodium.
 So, these vital minerals leave the body through the urine, when normally the body should keep and use them.
-The kidneys will do it as a part of homeostasis: to correct the pH is a priority, and to achieve it, the body will sacrifice elements which are less important for the survival.
-As a result, a person becomes chronically depleted of magnesium, phosphorus, calcium, potassium and sodium.
+The kidneys will do it as a part of homeostasis: to correct the pH is a priority, and to achieve it, the body will sacrifice elements that are less important for survival.
+As a result, a person becomes chronically depleted of magnesium, phosphorus, calcium, potassium, and sodium.

-Of course, the best way to restore mineral deficiency created by hyperventilation is by stopping hyperventilating, but for many people it is a work in progress.
-Is there anything else which could help?
+Of course, the best way to restore mineral deficiency created by hyperventilation is by stopping hyperventilating, but for many people, it is a work in progress.
+Is there anything else that could help?
 Yes!
 Dr. Packman agreed with Dr. Buteyko that eating good salt helps.

 How to choose the right salt?
 Once I asked Dr. Novozhilov this question and his answer was “choose local.”
 I am in agreement with this advice yet aware that for most people it is not an option.